How do arrivals work?

 WHAT ABOUT INTERNET AND PHONE RECEPTION?

 Our trips are intentionally designed to help you unplug.
 We cannot guarantee you will be able to connect at any given time.
 Good phone reception is fairly available throughout the Dolomites, with the exception of the Fanes National Park where reception is erratic.
-Wi-fi service at Hotels is very good but not always free of charge, please check with reception on arrival.
+Wi-fi service at Hotels is very good but not always free of charge.
 At Rifugios Wifi is not widely available.
-Rifugios can be located in remote areas, some may offer Wifi for a few hours a day and charge hourly rates, the signal may be erratic and -in most cases- only available in the common areas or corridors.
+Rifugios are located in remote areas, some may offer Wifi for a few hours a day and charge hourly rates, the signal may be erratic and -in most cases- only available in the common areas or corridors.
 In bad weather conditions the Wifi signal can go down completely.

-WHAT IF I’M NOT IN THE MOOD TO GO ON ONE OF THE RUNS?
+WHAT IF I’M NOT IN THE MOOD TO GO ON ONE OF THE HIkes/RUNS?

 The distances are all listed in the itinerary, but an important point to note is that we will be at high elevation (anything over 4,000 ft above sea level).
 Most of our days will be in the neighborhood of 7,000 ft - 9,000 ft in elevation.
-At this height, activities feel a bit harder than at sea level.
+At this height, activities are harder than at sea level.
 For that reason, we will take things slowly allowing the group to acclimate.
 Each day is a mix of hiking and running and a lot of the terrain can be somewhat technical further slowing the paces.

 WILL THERE BE SHOWERS?